gerhc/django-encrypted-fields/README.md

 ### Django Encrypted Fields

 This is a collection of Django Model Field classes that are encrypted using [Keyczar](http://www.keyczar.org/).
+In this repository, the package supports Python 3 so it is necessary to install Keyczar from this repository: https://github.com/jbtule/keyczar-python2to3

 #### About Keyczar